Yaudheya: Kushan Empire (c.130 CE - c.180 CE)

 The Kushans annexed the Yaudheyas during their expansion through North Western India upto the Mathura area.
 This development is indicated by the Maaseno coins minted by the Kushans.
-Mahasena or Great Army, was an epitaph of Kartikeya, or Skanda.
-This god being particularly important to the Yaudheyas as a tutelary deity, as depicted in previous coinage.
+Mahasena, or Great Army, was an epithet of Kartikeya, or Skanda, this god being particularly important to the Yaudheyas as a tutelary deity, as depicted in previous coinage.
 The incorporation of Mahasena into Kushan coinage likely occurred when the Kushans expanded into Yaudheya territory.

 In Kanishka's rock Rabatak inscription, he describes campaigning into "the realm of the kshatriyas", which correlates with the Scythian epitaph for the Yaudheyas.
 Furthermore, Kanishka refers to commissioning statue of various local Iranian and Indian deities, including the deity Mahasena or Mahaseno (Kartikeya) which was the chief deity of the Yaudheyas and was often depicted in their coinage.

 (Line 4) In the year one it has been proclaimed unto India, unto the *whole of the realm of the *kshatriyas..."

 (Lines 10-11) ...and he is called Maaseno... and he likewise gave orders to make images of these gods who are written above..."